codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 toc: true
 ---

-If you have set up integrations with one or more Git providers for CI enrichment or for CI/CD integration, you must authenticate Codefresh to these providers.
-Authentication is required for Codefresh to access the public and private repositories of your Git providers.
+Easily Connect Codefresh to your Git provider using the OAuth2.
+Codefresh integrates with Git to sync repositories to your clusters, implementing Git-based operations when creating resources such as Delivery Pipelines, and to enrich Images with valuable information.

 Codefresh supports OAuth2 or Personal Access Tokens (PATs) for authentication:

-* OAuth2 with Codefresh or custom provider
+* OAuth2 with Codefresh OAuth Application or custom OAuth2 Application

   OAuth2 is the preferred authentication mechanism, currently supported for GitHub.
-Codefresh offers a pre-defined OAuth provider account, or you can create a custom provider account.
-OAuth authentication through a custom provider account requires you to create an OAuth2 application in GitHub, create a K8s secret, and then configure the OAuth settings in Codefresh.
+You have the option to use the default pre-defined Codefresh OAuth Application, or your own Oauth2 Application in your Git account.
+  To use your own Oauth2 GitHub Application, create a secret on your K8s cluster and configure it in Authentication > Settings.

   > A runtime can have only one active account for authentication.